masmith131/sc_software/readme.txt

 !! to change solving method go to line 6 of 'siqrd.f90' !! to change parameters change them in 'parameters.in' !! to change number of steps and time horizon go to line 7 and 8 of 'siqrd_solver_module'

+CORRECTION
+always put kind ... for selected precision prove correctness by analyzing rate of convergence etc use relative error rather than absolute